joosingh/joosingh.github.io/research.md

 # Research

-My research interests lie in the areas of ...
+My current research efforts at CMU focus on the following research problems:

 ---